adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 ### Dataset Download

 The Research team from the [FedBN paper](https://arxiv.org/pdf/2102.07623.pdf) prepared a pre-processed dataset on their GitHub repository that is available [here](https://github.com/med-air/FedBN).
-Please download their data, save it in a `/data` directory and unzip afterwards.
+Please download their data, save it in a `/data` directory and unzip afterward.
-The training data contains only 7438 samples and is splitted in 10 files but only one file is used for **FedBN: Convergence Rate** baseline.
+The training data contains only 7438 samples and is split into 10 files but only one file is used for **FedBN: Convergence Rate** baseline.
 Therefore, 743 samples are used for the local training.

 ## Training Setup ##